Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 export default Todo;

-In the code above, a console.log() statement will display a text to show when the Todo component renders or re-renders.
-In the component above, each todo item is passed as a prop to a TodoItem component.
-This is done to properly explain what happens and when you need to memoize a component:
+In the code above, a console.log() statement will log a text to show when the Todo component renders.
+The Todo component receives the todo item list, iterates over it, and passes each todo item as a prop further to a TodoItem component.

 return <li>{item.title}</li>;